hughybarra/atlatlTest/README.md

 `http://localhost:8000/myapp`

 I also added a little easter egg.
 Enter the Konami code on the main page to check it out ^_^

+### Final Note

+I just wanted to say thank you for interviewing with me and possibly considering me for this position.
+I had fun building out this test
+I really enjoy working on python.
+I hope to be hearing from you all soon.
+Have a good one.